quasarframework/quasar-testing/README.md

 ```
 # Example to run jest && dev server in pwa mode
-# "--" must be placed before any args you want to pass to the test command
 $ quasar test --unit jest --dev="-m pwa"
 ```